wujlin/Geoexplicit_SFM/report.md

 Stochastic Noise: A Gaussian noise term $\sigma$, simulating human variability and exploration.

-We calibrated these parameters—setting momentum to 0.85 and noise to 0.05—to mimic realistic walking behaviors.
+We calibrated these parameters—setting momentum to 0.7 and noise scale to 0.08—to balance smooth motion with realistic human variability.

-[Slide 9: Strict Constraints]
+[Slide 9: Geographic Constraints]

 (动作：切换 PPT，强调右下角的 Road Mask 图示)

 Speaker:
-However, physics alone isn't enough; we need geographic consistency.
-We strictly enforce that agents cannot walk through walls.
+Physics alone isn't enough—we need strict geographic consistency.

-We implemented a hierarchical check system:

-Walkable Mask: Agents are strictly confined to road pixels derived from shapefiles.
+We enforce a **walkable mask** derived from real road shapefiles.
+Agents are confined to valid road pixels only.

-Collision Handling: If a move is invalid, the agent backtracks or slides along the boundary.

-JIT Acceleration: We utilized Numba to accelerate this process, allowing us to simulate 10,000 agents over 5,000 steps in just minutes.
+When an agent attempts an invalid move, we apply **boundary recovery**: it's gently pushed back onto the nearest road.

+With vectorized NumPy operations, we simulate **10,000 agents over 10,000 steps** in under a minute on a standard workstation.

 [Slide 10: Results]

 (动作：切换 PPT，指向数据)

 Speaker:
-The results of the simulation phase are highly promising.
+The simulation results are highly promising.

-As shown here, we achieved 100% Road Adherence—meaning no physical violations occurred.
-Simultaneously, 96.8% of agents successfully converged to their intended sinks.
+We achieved **100% road adherence**—agents never walk through buildings or off-road areas.
+The average speed remains stable at 0.75 pixels per step, with smooth directional changes.

-This generated dataset of 10,000 high-fidelity trajectories serves as the "Ground Truth" for our next phase.
+We generated **10,000 agent trajectories over 10,000 time steps**—that's 100 million data points—serving as high-fidelity training data for the next phase.

 [Slide 11: Phase 4 - Policy Learning]